-The bottom line is quite simple, if you video manages to engage the user and keeps them on YouTube, then YouTube will automatically will rank your video higher in the search results.
+The bottom line is quite simple, if your video manages to engage the user and keeps them on YouTube, then YouTube will automatically rank your video higher in the search results.
 Since it is in YouTube’s interest to keep users online on the platform any video that meets this goal will get a boost.

 Step 4: Use your words and say it

-In the latest update YouTube introduced a cool new feature that automatically transcribes your videos so that it becomes easier for the user.
+In the latest update, YouTube introduced a cool new feature that automatically transcribes your videos so that it becomes easier for the user.
 What this means is that if your targeted keyword appears in the video then YouTube will automatically pick up on it.

 When you actually say the keyword in the course of the video it will become easier for YouTube to understand the content and hence give a better ranking.
 However, you need to make the keyword appear naturally and not as though it is forced into the conversation because YouTube will pick up on that.